Recipes for Pre-training LLMs with MXFP8: Appendix

 \subsection{UE8M0 rounding}

 Computation described in Algorithm~\ref{alg:scale} is a simplification.
-The simplification comes from storing the output of $log_2$\verb+(float x)+ in \texttt{FP32}. $log_2$ function in device internally performs a round-to-nearest of the resulting return value and thus the result of \verb+ceil(+$log_2$\verb+(x))+ can be different if the output of $log_2$ is not stored in a sufficiently large data-type.
+The simplification comes from storing the output of log$_2$\verb+(float x)+ in \texttt{FP32}. log$_2$ function on device internally performs a round-to-nearest of the resulting return value and thus the result of \verb+ceil(+log$_2$\verb+(x))+ can be different if the output of log$_2$ is not stored in a sufficiently large data-type.
 Hence, for emulation purposes we work directly with the bit representation of the ratio of \verb+amax+ and \verb+destmax+.
 We, next, describe the computation flow.

-\textbf{Background:} As a reminder, the quantization process from 32 high-precision values, $V_i$, to quantized values, $Q_i$; $1 \leq i \leq 32$, is given by: $Q_i$ = \verb+Quantize_to_fp8+$(V_i / 2^X)$. $2^X$ is the scale factor; $X$ is stored in an unsigned 8bit integer container in memory and interpreted as $2^X$ by the hardware.
+\textbf{Background:} As a reminder, the quantization process from 32 high-precision values, $V_i$, to quantized values, $Q_i$; $1 \leq i \leq 32$, is given by: $Q_i$ = \verb+Quantize_to_fp8+$(V_i / X)$. $X$ is the scale factor; the exponent of $X$ is stored in an 8bit integer container in memory and interpreted as 2 raised to this exponent value by the hardware (after a bias correction).
 This scale factor \textit{decodes} $Q_i$ back to $V_i$ (with quantization loss).

-Value of scale factor ($2^X$) = \verb+float_to_8bits(amax/destmax)+, where \verb+amax+ is absolute maximum in input/source block (of 32 elements) and \verb+destmax+ is the largest positive number in the destination (\verb+MX+) number system. \verb+float_to_8bits+ converts a floating-point number to a power-of-two number.
+Value of scale factor ($X$) = \verb+float_to_8bits(amax/destmax)+, where \verb+amax+ is absolute maximum in input/source block (of 32 elements) and \verb+destmax+ is the largest positive number in the destination (\verb+MX+) number system. \verb+float_to_8bits+ converts a floating-point number to a power-of-two number.

-A float (\texttt{FP32}) number can be represented in IEEE convention as $2^{E}$ $\times$ \verb+1.mantissa+ (normal) or $2^{-126}$ $\times$ \verb+0.mantissa+ (denormal). \verb+E+ can lie between -127 to 127 (or 0 to 254 with the exponent bias) and can be represented in the 8-bit container for scale factor. -126 (or 1 with the exponent bias) is also representable by 8-bit container. \verb+mantissa+ lies between \verb+[0,1)+.
+A float (\texttt{FP32}) number can be represented in IEEE convention as $2^{E}$ $\times$ \verb+1.mantissa+ (normal) or $2^{-126}$ $\times$ \verb+0.mantissa+ (subnormal). \verb+E+ can lie between -127 to 127 (or 0 to 254 with the exponent bias) and can be represented in the 8-bit container for scale factor. -126 (or 1 with the exponent bias) is also representable by 8-bit container. \verb+mantissa+ lies between \verb+[0,1)+.
 So, the question is: should mantissa bits be rounded-up, rounded-down, round-to-nearest, discarded, etc. to create a power-of-two number?
 We find round-up to be the best choice for pre-training with \texttt{MX}-formats.

 \textbf{Rounding:} For \verb+float_to_8bits()+, the recommended order of computation is:

 \begin{enumerate}[itemsep=-0.1ex]

 \item Compute the decoding scale as: \verb+decode_scale+ = \verb+block_amax+/\verb+destmax+